 If you’re not making mistakes, you’re not trying.
 What’s most important is that you avoid the most costly mistakes.

 Here are four big banana peels you need to step around when starting a business online.

 Mistake #1: Quitting Your Day Job Too Soon

 When I was just getting started back in 1996, I had a full time job.
 The Internet was really popular so I figured I’d do some research on ways to generate income.

 This was way back in the AOL / Compuserve only days.
 There was no Google, no Facebook, heck there weren’t even many websites yet.
 And nobody was ordering online yet, so the info and software I was selling was by mail order.

 I still remember the bummed out feeling I had every day I checked my mailbox only to find it empty.
 With all the classified ads I was running I expected to find at least an order or two.
 The wait for real, self-generated income was very difficult for me.

 In fact if you expect to hit pay-dirt in weeks or even months, you may be setting yourself up for disappointment.

-However, you can earn some decent money online rather quickly, whether you’re selling your own products and services, or working as an affiliate marketer.
-I’ve witnessed it over and over in many different niches.
+Yes, even on today’s Internet with all the competition you can earn some decent money online rather quickly.
+Whether you’re selling your own products and services, or working as an affiliate marketer, I’ve witnessed it over and over in many different niches.